koraytekin/ToDo/README.md

 - Set up Node.js on your computer.
 - Set up a GitHub account.
 - Clone the application to your local folder using the Git Clone command.
+- Type "npm install" in the command line to download the necessary libraries to run the code.
 - Run the project using the command “npm start”.
 - Open the URL “[http://localhost:3000/”](http://localhost:3000/%E2%80%9D) in your web browser.